How Do Pensions And Life Insurance Work Together?

 Pension with Secondary Life Insurance

-With a linked pension and life insurance system, your SIPP will have a form of death benefit or payout after you pass.
+With a linked pension and life insurance system, your SIPP will receive a death benefit or payout after your death.

-This usually works according to whether your pension is a defined benefit or a defined contribution policy.
+This typically depends on whether your pension is a defined benefit or a defined contribution plan.

 Defined contribution pension schemes

-A defined benefit pension scheme is one where, as you build it up throughout your working life, the amount of money grows as you pay into it.
+A defined benefit pension scheme is one where, as you build it up throughout your working life, the amount of money grows in line with your contributions.

 If you pay £100 per week into a defined benefit scheme for 1,000 weeks, you end up with £100,000 in the defined benefit pension.
-(Well, that’s not quite accurate; interest applies; the actual end result is much higher, but we’re talking in simple terms since the actual numbers don’t matter as much as the concepts.)
+(Well, that’s not entirely accurate; interest applies; the actual end result is much higher, but we’re talking in simple terms since the exact numbers don’t matter as much as the concepts.)

 This benefit pool starts to pay out to you in a regular weekly or monthly pension payment when you retire and start taking your draw-down from the account.
 In some cases, you can also opt to take the whole thing as a lump sum.